CASp Inspection Benefits For California Businesses

 Happy customer stands smiling with arms crossed in front of a cafe.
 A sign on the door reads 'Access Inspected' indicating that the facility was CASp Inspected.

-The Americans with Disabilities Act (ADA) was signed into law in 1990, yet many businesses are still non-compliant today.
+The Americans with Disabilities Act (ADA) became law in 1990.
+However, many businesses still do not follow it today.
 A common misconception is that older buildings are “grandfathered” into compliance—this is not true.

-California goes even further with the California Building Code (CBC), which often has stricter requirements than the federal ADA.
-These overlapping rules can be confusing for business owners.
+California goes further with the California Building Code (CBC).
+This code often has stricter rules than the federal ADA.
+These overlapping regulations can perplex business owners.

 Don’t wait for a lawsuit to find out your property isn’t compliant.
-A CASp inspection is the most effective way to protect your business, gain peace of mind, and welcome more customers.
+A CASp evaluation is the most effective way to protect your business, gain peace of mind, and welcome more customers.

 Protect Your Business with a CASp Inspection